-A stable residential tax base, benefiting from participation in the MSA
+Stable residential tax base, benefiting from participation in the MSA

-Tolland is 20 miles northeast of Hartford and 90 miles southwest of Boston on Interstate 84.
+Tolland is a primarily residential community, 20 miles northeast of Hartford and 90 miles southwest of Boston on Interstate 84.
 The town benefits from participation in the Hartford-West Hartford-East Hartford MSA, which we consider broad and diverse.
-The MSA presents employment opportunities in the financial-services, industrial, government, and higher-education sectors.
-Leading employers include Tolland itself; Gerber Garment Technologies; and Woodlake at Tolland, a nursing home.
-Tolland is a primarily residential community.
-Management is focusing on nonresidential zoning changes, an improved fee-and-permit structure, and a regional economic marketing effort to draw new business and development to town.
+The MSA presents employment opportunities in the financial services, industrial, government, and higher-education sectors.
+Management is focusing on nonresidential zoning changes, an improved fee and permit structure, and a regional economic marketing effort to attract new business and development.
 Building permit values have increased during the past few years due to projects, such as a recently approved 270-unit apartment complex.
+We expect the town's tax base to continue improving from current base trends.

-The continued maintenance of strong reserves, backed by positive financial operations
+Continued maintenance of strong reserves, backed by positive financial operations

-For analytic consistency, we have adjusted for recurring transfers and the use of bond proceeds for capital outlay.
-In fiscal 2021, revenue and expenditures performed better than budgeted.
-The town relies primarily on property taxes, which generated 74% of general fund revenue in fiscal 2021.
+The town relies primarily on property taxes, which generated 79% of budgeted general fund revenue in fiscal 2022.
 Property tax collections remained strong, in our view, at more than 99%.
+Tolland's financial performance has been generally strong.
+In addition to its very strong reserve balances, the town maintains flexibility in its budget, given its robust pay-as-you-go capital program, supported by a dedicated capital and nonrecurring reserve fund.
+The current balance in the fund is upward of \$1 million; this, coupled with prudent budgeting practices, provides the town the discretion and ability to make budgetary changes to maintain steady operating performance, particularly during times of economic disruption, as evidenced through the pandemic.
+Tolland's American Rescue Plan Act of 2021 (ARPA)

-Tolland realized expenditure savings due to special education and student transportation, as well as savings due to COVID-19-related library and senior-center closures.
-Tolland's American Rescue Plan Act of 2021 (ARPA) allocation is approximately \$4.4 million.
-The town formed a subcommittee to guide the use of ARPA funds, and recommendations include funding for mental-health services to address community needs and several one-time items of the capital-improvement plan (CIP) originally funded by debt or other reserves.
+allocation was approximately \$4.4 million, and of that amount roughly \$2.5 million remains unexpended.
+The town formed a subcommittee to guide the use of ARPA funds, with recommendations including funding for mental health services to address community needs and several one-time items of the capital improvement plan (CIP) originally funded by debt or other reserves.
+The town has not utilized any funds within its operating budget.

-The town reports fiscal 2022 revenue largely in-line with the budget.
-Tax revenue exceeded the budget again due primarily to the strength of motor-vehicle revenue.
-The adopted budget also included reduced state-education aid; however, after adopting the budget, the town learned the state would not reduce this amount.
-Tolland made transfers into the education-reserve and tax-stabilization funds.
-Management expects final results will not reflect a change in reserves, and we expect the town will likely maintain reserves at more than 15% of expenditures.
+The town reports fiscal 2023 revenue exceeded the budget and expenses remained in line with estimates.
+Currently, the town projects a budgetary surplus of \$1.0 million.
+Tax revenue again exceeded the budget, and the town benefited from higher investment earnings, state aid, and local receipts.
+Tolland made transfers into the tax stabilization funds and capital nonrecurring funds pursuant to its ordinance governing excess state revenues.
+Management expects results will not reflect a change in reserves, and we expect the town will likely maintain reserves at more than 15% of expenditures.